MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Permutation-Invariance; Representation Regularization.
   - <details><summary>Digest</summary> Generating persona consistent dialogue response is important for developing an intelligent conversational agent.
 Recent works typically fine-tune large-scale pre-trained models on this task by concatenating persona texts and dialogue history as a single input sequence to generate the target response.
 While simple and effective, our analysis shows that this popular practice is seriously affected by order sensitivity where different input orders of persona sentences significantly impact the quality and consistency of generated response, resulting in severe performance fluctuations (i.e., 29.4% on GPT2 and 83.2% on BART).
 To mitigate the order sensitivity problem, we propose a model-agnostic framework, ORder Insensitive Generation (ORIG), which enables dialogue models to learn robust representation under different persona orders and improve the consistency of response generation.
 Experiments on the Persona-Chat dataset justify the effectiveness and superiority of our method with two dominant pre-trained models (GPT2 and BART).

-- Foundation Models and Fair Use. [[paper]](https://arxiv.org/abs/2303.15715)
-  - Peter Henderson, Xuechen Li, Dan Jurafsky, Tatsunori Hashimoto, Mark A. Lemley, Percy Liang.
-  - Key Word: Foundation Models; Fair Use Doctrine.
-  - <details><summary>Digest</summary> In the United States and several other countries, copyrighted content may be used to build foundation models without incurring liability due to the fair use doctrine.
-However, there is a caveat: If the model produces output that is similar to copyrighted data, particularly in scenarios that affect the market of that data, fair use may no longer apply to the output of the model.
-In this work, we emphasize that fair use is not guaranteed, and additional work may be necessary to keep model development and deployment squarely in the realm of fair use.

 - XAIR: A Framework of Explainable AI in Augmented Reality. [[paper]](https://arxiv.org/abs/2303.16292)
   - Xuhai Xu, Mengjie Yu, Tanya R. Jonker, Kashyap Todi, Feiyu Lu, Xun Qian, João Marcelo Evangelista Belo, Tianyi Wang, Michelle Li, Aran Mun, Te-Yen Wu, Junxiao Shen, Ting Zhang, Narine Kokhlikyan, Fulton Wang, Paul Sorenson, Sophie Kahyun Kim, Hrvoje Benke.
   - Key Word: Explainable AI; Augmented Reality.